Looking for the Best Cuban cookbook?

 Raúl Musibay: They also had become a "first night out" dinner place for at least one cruise line.

-Glenn Lindgren: Yes, Versailles remained a popular hangout for the local Cubanos, but the food was merely good, not great.
+Glenn Lindgren: Yes, Versailles remained a popular hangout for the local Cubans, but the food was merely good, not great.
 The restaurant's popularity was having a negative effect -- parking was a major problem (and still is) and the dining experience was rushed at best.
 The days of enjoying a leisurely meal were over.

 Tortilla